postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 Public documentation automatically includes details for each request or endpoint in the published collection, along with sample code in various client languages.
 As you modify your collection, the published documentation automatically stays in sync with  your latest changes.
 There's no need to publish the documentation again after making changes.

 > Your public documentation includes the **Run in Postman** button so users can interact with your collection or API directly in Postman.
-For an example, check out the [Postman API documentation](https://documenter.postman.com/view/631643/JsLs/) which was published from a Postman collection.
+For an example, check out the [Postman API documentation](https://documenter.postman.com/view/631643/JsLs/) which was published from a Postman Collection.

 ## Contents